 If you’re asked for money upfront to get a loan, flee immediately.
 No legitimate lender will ask for money upfront before approving a loan.
 When you pay money upfront, what’s very likely to happen is that money – and the lender – will quickly disappear.
 Don’t do it.
 Ever.

-If you’re staring at a loan deal that sounds to good to be true, you can bet it is.
+If you’re staring at a loan deal that sounds too good to be true, you can bet it is.
 The lender will get something in return – something you may not have counted on.
 For example, online lenders often express interest as “simple interest.”
-The truth is “simple interest” is anything but simple and the actual APR (the annual percentage rate) can often be four to eight times the amount stated.
-And, in some cases even more!
+The truth is, “simple interest” is anything but simple, and the actual APR (the annual percentage rate) can often be four to eight times the amount stated.
+And, in some cases, even more!
 Make sure that your terms are not expressed as simple interest, so you know your true cost of borrowing.
 This is not to say every “too good to be true” deal is a scam.
 Just like not every online lender that matches one of these tips is a scammer.
 But do you really want to take that chance?
 Move on while you can.

 If you are considering an online loan or cash advance, do your due diligence.
 If something doesn’t seem right, if you aren’t comfortable, then that’s your intuition warning you of danger.
 Heed those warnings.

-There is another, less-risky way to raise money for your small business.
+There is another, less risky way to raise money for your small business.
 This option is called invoice factoring.
 Invoice factoring allows you to “sell” your accounts receivable invoices to a third party.
 This third party pays you upfront for outstanding invoices, giving you the cash you need today to run your business, and eliminating the worry and hassle of slow pay collections, leaving you free to run your business.

 Invoice factoring is a convenient alternative to a traditional commercial bank loan or fee-laden online loans.
 Factoring gives you the money you need when you need it with a flexible term length and no long-term obligations.
 You can also get cash quicker through invoice factoring – usually within a day or two.
 You also don’t need to worry about having excellent credit because factoring companies will look at your customers’ credit profiles rather than that of your business.
 A factoring company will also not require you to have a specific loan purpose: if you sell your invoices, you can spend the money on what your business needs, whether it be for payroll, equipment, or maintenance.

-- What Is An Invoice Factoring Broker? - July 17, 2022
+- What is an Invoice Factoring Broker? - July 17, 2022

 - 7 Tips for Buying Out a Business Partner or Majority Owner - May 13, 2022